 With the strategy below, you can potentially accomplish a lot without Express Pass.
 However, this requires using the Single Rider line extensively.
 In recent visits to Universal Studios Japan, we’ve noticed that Single Rider lines, especially those for thrill rides, have elevated wait times.
 (For example, we’ve seen the Flying Dinosaur with a posted standby wait of 180 minutes and a single rider wait of 120 minutes.)

 If you want Express Pass, the easiest way to purchase it is by adding it to your tickets when purchasing them.
-To my knowledge, the only way to purchase Universal Studios Japan tickets with Express Pass in advance is via Voyagin, which we recommend buying.
+To my knowledge, the only way to purchase Universal Studios Japan tickets with (or without–but we recommend with) Express Pass in advance is via Klook, which we recommend buying.

-The reasons we recommend buying the Express Pass via Voyagin are two-fold.
+The reasons we recommend buying the Express Pass via Klook are three-fold.
 First, Express Pass will save you a lot of time waiting in line.
 You could easily save 3-5 hours in a single day with it.
 Second, Express Pass availability is limited, and we’ve been to Universal Studios Japan several times when it has sold out completely.

-Because of this, we recommend purchasing Express Pass before you arrive at Universal Studios Japan, which is where Voyagin comes in.
-We used Voyagin for Universal Studios Japan’s Express Pass as well as other things in Japan, and have found them to offer reliable and friendly service.
+You can also purchase Express Pass upon arrival, but it sells out in advance quite often, which is where Klook comes in.
+We’ve used them for Universal Studios Japan’s Express Pass as well as other things in Japan, and have found them to offer reliable and friendly service.

 Unfortunately, outside of the ridiculously-priced “Royal Studio Pass,” none of the Express Pass 4 options cover all of the most popular attractions.
-If you’re willing to splurge, the Express Pass 7 that includes Harry Potter and the Forbidden Journey and/or Despicable Me: Minion Mayhem will also save you a ton of time.
+If you’re willing to splurge, the Express Pass 7 includes all of the high-profile attractions, and will save you the most time.
+We usually stick to the tried and true Flying Dinosaur 4-pack, though.

-In terms of purchasing in advance, Voyagin is the best option.
+In terms of purchasing in advance, Klook is the best option for tickets.
 There’s no easy way to purchase tickets directly on USJ’s English website.
 The other alternative is finding tickets at a Lawson’s convenience store kiosk once you arrive in Japan, but navigating the menus in Japanese is a challenge.

 While Express Pass sells out frequently, regular Universal Studios Japan park tickets also can sell out of tickets on busy days, so if you don’t purchase your tickets in advance of your trip, you still should show up an hour before parking opening to buy them if you’re going during the summer, on a weekend, or a national holiday.